ui5-community/ui5-ecosystem-showcase/README.md

 [cds-plugin-ui5](packages/cds-plugin-ui5/README.md)

-The `cds-plugin-ui5` is a CDS server `cds-plugin` which enables the integration of UI5 tooling based (UI5 freestyle or Fiori elements) projects into the CDS server via the UI5 tooling express middlewares.
+The `cds-plugin-ui5` is a CDS server `cds-plugin` which enables the integration of UI5 CLI based (UI5 freestyle or Fiori elements) projects into the CDS server via the UI5 CLI express middlewares.
 The UI5 or Fiori elements projects just need to be located in the `app` folder of the CDS server or be dependency of the CDS server.

 ### `ui5-middleware-cap`

 [ui5-middleware-cap](packages/ui5-middleware-cap/README.md)

-The `ui5-middleware-cap` is a UI5 tooling middleware which is used to improve the development experience for the [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap/docs/about/) and enables the integration of a CDS server into the UI5 development server via the CDS server express middlewares.
+The `ui5-middleware-cap` is a UI5 CLI middleware which is used to improve the development experience for the [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap/docs/about/) and enables the integration of a CDS server into the UI5 development server via the CDS server express middlewares.
 In addition to the middleware the CDS server project needs to be added as dependency so that the server is detected and attached properly.
 The pre-defined routes in the CDS server are reused.

 ### `ui5-middleware-approuter`